 Just north of the rugged Big Sur area, Carmel also has headlands, surf, and trees that seem made for the American Impressionist vision.
 From the high vantage point in this landscape, one looks down, indeed plunges down, to white surf, then up to bright blue ocean and a high horizon line.
 Trees and rocks at the sides emphasize the verticality of the view.
 Perspective is flattened and any illusion of depth is created by means of overlapping shapes, as in the Japanese woodblock prints that Impressionist artists loved so well.
 A lively set of colors is applied in dabs that provide a sense of the intense sunlight that suffuses the scene.

+Old Lyme artists ventured to the beach less often than the California Impressionists, but they did paint the coastline on occasion.
 Two examples include William Chadwick’s beach near Griswold Point and Childe Hassam’s waves crashing on the rocks near the Isle of Shoals off the coast of New Hampshire.